Switzerland Davis Cup team: 2014 campaign and victory

-From 2015 until relegation
+From 2015 until 2018 relegation

 After winning the Davis Cup for the first time, titleholder Switzerland travelled to Belgium for the first round.
 Both Federer and Wawrinka announced that they would not play.
 Therefore, captain Severin Lüthi called the following players:

 Yann Marti (ATP no. 294), Adrien Bossel (ATP no. 324), Henri Laaksonen (ATP no. 344) and Michael Lammer (ATP no. 541).
 Marco Chiudinelli (ATP no. 226) was still recovering from an injury and was not called.

 This was the first selection for both Marti and Bossel.

 The tie was overshadowed by the decision of Yann Marti to leave the team after the captain had decided not to nominate him for the Friday singles.
 Marti left the team on Friday with only three players available for the tie.
 Switzerland lost the tie 3-2 (despite Henri Laaksonen's winning both his singles), and Marti was heavily criticized in Switzerland.
 The president of Swiss Tennis even stated that he would never tolerate Marti's presence on the team again and that he would prefer to play in the continental zone with serious people, than in the World Group with Marti.

 Michael Lammer announced his retirement after the Belgium tie.

 The Swiss team secured its spot in the World Group by winning the play-off game against the Netherlands 4-1 in Geneva.
 Both Roger Federer and Stan Wawrinka played the tie.
 They both needed to play one Davis Cup tie during the year in order to guarantee a spot in the 2016 Olympics in Rio de Janeiro.

 In 2016, Switzerland faced Italy abroad for the first round, without Federer and Wawrinka.
 The captain called Laaksonen, Chiudinelli, Bossel and a newcomer from Geneva, Antoine Bellier.
 Switzerland lost 5-0.
 Chiudinelli and Wawrinka were not called for the play-off in Uzbekistan, while Federer was taking a long break to recover from a knee injury, so that Switzerland had to play again with a B team, led by Laaksonen and Bellier.
 The tie was played on a clay court in Tashkent.
 Switzerland won 3-2 and confirmed its spot in the World Group.

 In 2017, The Swiss B team (Laaksonen, Chiudinelli, Bellier, Bossel) lost the first round 5-0 to the United States in Alabama.
 It was the second 5-0 in a row for the US team against Switzerland, after they had won 5-0 against a team with Federer and Wawrinka in Fribourg in 2012.
 Switzerland maintained its spot in the World Group with a 3-2 win on home soil.
 Chiudinelli won both singles including the decisive fifth game.
 This was also his last game for the Swiss Davis Cup Team and he retired from professional tennis a few months later.

-2018 relegation

 In 2018, Switzerland got relegated for the first time after 2010.
 First with a loss to Kazakhstan abroad and to Sweden 3-2 at home.